a16z/jsi/README.md

 ### Benchmarking

 I recommend using [hyperfine](https://github.com/sharkdp/hyperfine) to benchmark jsi.

-For instance, to verify that redirecting stderr improves startup time, you can do:

 ```sh
 # this only runs the "always-sat" virtual solver to evaluate jsi's overhead